Stone Store in the Kerikeri inlet

 Stone-Store Basin

 Some of the older houses around Kerikeri still reflect the lifestyles of those early orchard settlers.
-This was from an era when there was no telephone, and no roads to speak of, - but according to the letters of some of the early growers, there was definitely no shortage of mud.
+This was from an era when there was no telephone, and no roads to speak of, but, according to the letters of some of the early growers, there was definitely no shortage of mud.

 Since then Kerikeri has continued to grow and appears set